 The DIA has a huge collection!
 It’s galleries hold over 60,000 impressive artifacts, from ancient to contemporary art.
 It’s no wonder it’s considered one of the top ten museums in the US.
 The DIA is a must-see in Detroit.
 The pieces they have are incredible, and even the building itself is gorgeous to walk through.

 This was the original house where Berry Gordy lived and recorded his many hits.
 We were given a guided tour, where we learned about Berry and the history of Motown.
 We saw photos, costumes, and other memorabilia belonging to many of the greats, including The Temptations, Marvin Gay, and even Michael Jackson.
+We consider it one of the top things to do in Detroit.
 Fyi, no photos are allowed inside.

 Wow, we’re not even sure where to begin with this one.
 This is unlike any museum we’ve ever been to.
 The sheer size of it… Make sure you give yourself a whole day to be here.
 We’re not exaggerating!
 We saw some really fascinating historical pieces, including Rosa Park’s bus and JFK’s limo.
 Of course, there were other cars.
 And trains.
 And planes.
 And a stunning collection of furniture (we nerded out when we saw Edgar Allen Poe’s writing desk).
 Even a collection of agricultural equipment.